Straight Note in Real Estate: Definition & vs Installment

 Straight loan definition and its role in real estate

-A straight loan, also known as a straight term mortgage, is a financing option where only the interest is paid periodically, and the principal is paid in full at maturity.
+A straight loan is also known as a straight note or straight term mortgage — all three terms refer to the same loan structure.
+It is a financing option where only the interest is paid periodically, and the principal is paid in full at maturity.
 This structure makes it appealing to real estate investors, flippers, and developers who need short-term loans.

 In real estate transactions, two key documents define the loan terms and the lender’s security interest: